Shadow Warrior 2: Plot

-Lo Wang meets with Mezu, who reveals that Gozu has already transferred Ameonna's soul into Kamiko's body.
+Lo Wang meets with Mezu, who reveals that Gozu had already transferred Ameonna's soul into Kamiko's body.
 This made the situation even worse as the body mutated even more.
 Wang then faces off against Ameonna, knocks her out and injects Smith's antidote in the body.
 Mezu comes, but before he can extract Ameonna's soul, Lo Wang kills her.
 Seconds later, Xing and Zilla arrive on the scene.
 Kamiko decides to seal the Outer Gates open using her living soul and rectify the two worlds.
 She then flies to the gates, shattering them.
 Out of the gates, a giant dragon emerges (implied to be Kamiko) and then attacks Lo Wang.

 Development

 Shadow Warrior 2 was developed by Flying Wild Hog, the studio that previously developed the 2013 reboot of the 1997 original, using their in-house Road Hog Engine.
 On 11 June 2015, publisher Devolver Digital officially announced the title.
 The game was released for Microsoft Windows on 13 October 2016, and for PlayStation 4 and Xbox One in May 2017.